Chinese Short Stories: 9 Best Websites for Improving Your Mandarin Reading Skills

 Learning how to use a hardcopy dictionary forces you to learn Chinese radicals (the only way to look up words in the Chinese dictionary), which is extremely beneficial for mastering Chinese.

-Just because you’re reading short stories online, doesn’t mean that you can’t combine it with offline learning.
+Just because you’re reading short stories online doesn’t mean that you can’t combine it with offline learning.

 Consider printing out one of those stories (which is more convenient for reading on the bus without overusing your data plan) so that you can mark it up with pencils, colorful pens and highlighters.

 Chinese short stories can be a fresh and fun addition to your regular study regimen.
+I hope the above short story recommendations will get you inspired!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)